Chrysoma

 Chrysoma is a genus of flowering plants in the family Asteraceae.

 Species

-More than 20 species names have been created in the genus, most of them now transferred to other genera (Ericameria, Xylothamia, Solidago, Gundlachia).
-Only one remains, Chrysoma pauciflosculosa, native to the southeastern United States (Florida, Georgia, Alabama, Mississippi, South Carolina, North Carolina).
+More than 20 species names have been created in the genus, most of them now transferred to other genera (Ericameria, Solidago, Gundlachia).
+Only one remains, Chrysoma pauciflosculosa (common name woody goldenrod), native to the southeastern United States (Florida, Georgia, Alabama, Mississippi, South Carolina, North Carolina).
 Chrysoma pauciflosculosa is a branching, evergreen shrub up to 100 cm tall, with resin but no hairs.
 Flower heads are yellow, in dense, flat-topped arrays of many small heads, sometimes with no ray florets but sometimes with 2 or 3 ray florets, plus 2-5 disc florets.